Spacing Guild: Games

 The Spacing Guild is a sub-faction in the real-time strategy video game Emperor: Battle for Dune (2001).
 It has its own private army with which it can back up its demands.
 The Guild uses its heighliners to transport troops of the three player Houses (Atreides, Harkonnen and Ordos) from their homeworlds to Arrakis.
 The Guild also uses its Navigators to pilot their NIAB ("Navigator in a Boat") Tanks, a hover tank that projects a single electrical bolt, and NIAP ("Navigators in a Plane") Flyers, an aerial version of the NIAB Tank, although without any weapons of its own.
 The NIAB Tank also has the ability to fold-space for short distances on the battlefield.
 One mission in the game involves the three House attacking each other on a Guild heighliner.
 The Guild forces in the game can also deploy a unit called the Maker, an infantry unit somewhat resembling both a Navigator and a small sandworm, armed with an electrical weapon.
 Later in the game, the Spacing Guild attempts to seize control of the universe by building an "Emperor Worm".

 Analysis

+In Herbert's series, the Spacing Guild's exclusive control of interstellar travel effectively grants them unrivaled power over the Emperor, the other noble houses and the economy of the Imperium itself.
+Paul is able to disrupt this power dynamic by seizing control of spice production on Arrakis and threatening to destroy it.
+The Guild, and by extension the Emperor, are forced to accept Paul's power over them and capitulate to his demands.
+This shift allows Paul to further dismantle the existing bureaucratic structures and replace the Emperor's Sardaukar forces with his own Fremen warriors, fundamentally transforming the political landscape of the Imperium.

+Herbert depicts the historical relationship between the Guild and the Imperium as fundamentally symbiotic, and makes both reliant in one way or another on the spice, a metaphor for the finite resource of oil.
+He employs the concept of hydraulic despotism, describing it in God Emperor of Dune as "when a substance or condition upon which life in general absolutely depends can be controlled by a relatively small and centralized force."

 John C. Smith analyzes the concept of the Guild in the essay "Navigators and the Spacing Guild" in The Science of Dune (2008).